• Skip to primary navigation

 Baitcasters are fun to use because of their high versatility.
 Be it freshwater or inshore saltwater fishing, catching hefty species, or using light lures, there is so much that a baitcaster offers.
 Let’s talk specifically about the best baitcaster for light lures.
 Since a majority of the baitcaster users are bass anglers, they prefer tossing lighter lures.

-1. Shimano Metanium Low Profile Reels – Best Shimano Baitcaster For Light Lures
+1. Shimano Metanium Low Profile Reels – Overall Best Baitcaster For Light Lures

 Specifications